scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

 code and data.
 This CloudBank solution serves two purposes: It introduce machine images and it demonstrates using a cloud virtual machine (herein **VM**) as a traditional desktop--possibly quite a powerful one--for running a [Jupyter notebook](https://jupyter.org) server.
-The interface to this working environment will be via a web browser on our local machine.
+The interface to this working environment will be via a web browser on our **Local** machine.
-We move information back and forth securely from Local to Cloud using an **ssh tunnel**.
+We move information back and forth securely from Local to Cloud using an **`ssh` tunnel**.

 ### Why instructions are necessary